 In addition, the Office of Energy certifies properties for abatement that qualify as "green" based on LEED standards (Leadership in Environmental and Energy Design).
 County tax receivers administer the abatements after the grant is awarded by other agencies.
-The amount of the LEED abatement varies from 25 to 35%, depending on the level of LEED standard achieved.
+The amount of the LEED abatement varies from 25% to 35%, depending on the level of LEED standard achieved.
 Property taxes of renewable energy companies, including geothermal companies, are also subject to abatement at the rate of 55% abatement.
+The LEED abatement program has been changed by statute and is no longer available for new applicants, but existing properties still receive the abatement until the terms expire.